 Possible employers include:

-According to the State of Engineering report from Engineering UK, there is an annual shortfall of at least 37,000 engineering graduates to meet an annual demand of 124,000 engineers and technicians.
-This is also despite more younger people entering this field via apprenticeships and training.
+According to Engineering UK, there is an annual shortfall of around 59,000 engineering graduates and technicians to meet an annual demand of 124,000 engineers and technicians.

-High percentages of engineering discipline graduates from 2016 were in work six months after graduating: civil engineering at 76.5%, electrical and electronic engineering at 75.9% and mechanical engineering at 75.2%.
+High percentages of engineering discipline graduates from 2017 were in full time work six months after graduating: civil engineering at 69.3%, electrical and electronic engineering at 66.6% and mechanical engineering at 63.9%.
 The majority went into engineering and building professional roles.

 If you are interested in working in the renewable energy sector, Renewable UK is a good source of careers information.